 Some individuals like to take melatonin taken an hour or so before sleep on an empty stomach, others like to take a small amount several hours before bedtime.
 Best way to find out the ideal melatonin dose and time of use is through trial and error.
 Use may reduce body temperature and increase REM sleep quality.

 Parents should consider banning smartphones, tablets and laptops in their children's bedrooms at night: The bright light of these devices may lower levels of melatonin.
 Most teens use at least one high-tech device in the hour before bedtime, Journal of Clinical Endocrinology & Metabolism, 2015.

 I have chronic insomnia and can I use melatonin 3

 mg nightly for several months to overcome it?

-This is a decision you and your doctor need to make, as a general rule I suggest most people not take this sleep hormone supplement more than 3 times a week.
+This is a decision you and your doctor need to make, as a general rule I suggest most people not take this sleep hormone supplement more than 2 or 3 times a week.